Glendora, California: Sister cities

-Since about 2000, there has been an ongoing student exchange program between Goddard Middle School and Moka Higashi Junior High School.
-There is an ongoing student exchange program between Sandburg Middle School and Nakamura Junior High School.
+Glendora and Mōka have been sister cities since October 1, 1988.
+For decades there has been an ongoing student exchange program between Goddard Middle School and Mōka Higashi Junior High School and between Sandburg Middle School and Nakamura Junior High School.

+The flag of Mōka is displayed in Glendora's city council chambers next to the City of Glendora flag.